 Here, the road bends round to the right, and there's a short downhill to Wormald Green itself.

 The road is more or less level (at a height of about 60m) from Wormald Green to the next village, South Stainley.
 It follows the route of a dismantled railway from Harrogate to Ripon, which could be turned into a cycle and footpath.

-Luckily for the people who live there, the houses in South Stainley are set back a little, but I saw three horses in a field right by the road.
+Luckily for the people who live there, the houses in South Stainley are set back from the A61, but I saw three horses in a field right by the road.